 We strive to teach our guests the proper fly fishing techniques used to catch these lake run fish, as well as how to hook, fight, land and properly release them.

 We lean toward traditional fly fishing methods & spey casting for pursuing our lake-run fish.
 That means full floating or sink-tip fly lines using speys, wet flies and streamers.
 Nymph fishing is also productive when conditions dictate.
 The use of Spey and Switch rods is advantageous on many of our streams.

 We strongly support local conservation efforts.
 Vince is a Trout Unlimited life member, previously served on the Board of Directors of our local Western New York chapter of TU, and was formerly the editor for the chapter's monthly newsletter.
-Nick currently serves our local chapter; Rick & Tom are also active TU members.
-Vince, Nick, Rick & Tom are all dedicated conservationists and passionate trout fishermen.
+Rick, Vince & John are all dedicated conservationists and passionate trout fishermen.

 September 15--May 15